Make An Appointment Today

 Assistive devices are also used to help children.
 Examples of these include closed captioning, FM systems, text messaging, flashing alarms, telephone amplifiers, infrared listening devices, and portable sound amplifiers.

 Medication given by an Ear, Nose, and Throat physician may help treat hearing loss that is caused by certain infections or fluid buildup.
 Surgery by an ENT, such as ear tubes, may also be a treatment option.

 If the child is older, and the hearing loss has begun to affect how he or she speaks, additional help in the form of speech therapy may be necessary.
-Parents should also seek support in the form of advice, finding childcare or just someone to listen.
+Parents should also seek support in the form of advice, finding childcare, or just someone to listen to.

 What to expect at a pediatric audiology appointment

 The first step will be to ask you about any symptoms you have noticed or particular concerns that caused you to come in in the first place.
 These general questions can offer your Houston audiologist insight into what might be going on, after which you will be told about the different types of testing that are recommended.

 The indicators of child hearing loss are in many ways similar to those of an adult, though they may be less likely to recognize the issue so you should look out for them.
 Indicators that can reveal a problem are your child speaking at too high a volume without the intent to do so, problems withholding attention, and being unresponsive to verbal commands or directions.
 Another clue is when the child only responds to you when you are facing each other directly.

 Hearing loss in children can be treated, and there are many options for all levels of severity.